 Mr. Kendall may visit each of the sixth grade reading classes to present a lesson from time to time throughout the year.
-Previous lessons have included the following:
+Mr. Kendall has worked with students from both of Mrs. Mayo's reading classes as well as Mrs. Smith's 6th period reading class, using a story called "Gaston" from the Junior Great Books Series.
+The lesson objectives are as follows:

 Lessons in "Reading" Art

 These lessons explore the connections between reading literature and "reading" art.
 Students view several artists' depictions of the Icarus myth.
 They identify what moment in the story the artist had selected to focus on, explain the focal point of the painting, and label the painting with an appropriate theme word (e.g. despair, failure, sympathy, triumph, etc.).
 Students were asked to support their opinions and theme selections with evidence from the painting.